Chain modifiers

 match

-match is used in conjunction with element and video, it compares the state of the element with the defined properties set.
+Compares the state of the element with the defined properties set.

 For the properties available refer to constant element properties.